-WordPress by default does not provide any kind of sanitization for its options.
+WordPress by default does not provide any kind of sanitization for its settings if we do not explicitly instruct it to do so, but it does provide us with the tools to easily do it.
 As we escape our html when we output it in our theme’s templates we must make sure we sanitize and escape the colors as well.
-This is a separate section because it’s quite important.

 For this purpose, WordPress provides the handy

-sanitize_hex_color function, and we have to modify all of our output to use it, for example:
+sanitize_hex_color function, and we have to modify all of our input and output to use it, for example: